metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/exact-alignment/_index.md

 The default behavior of {{< obi obipairing >}} is to rely on the [FASTA-derived algorithm]({{% relref "/docs/commands/alignments/obipairing/fasta-like" %}}) to decide which part of the reads to align.
 The [FASTA-derived algorithm]({{% relref "/docs/commands/alignments/obipairing/fasta-like" %}}) estimate heuristically the best shift to apply, and therefore, the position of the overlapping region.
 The exact alignment algorithm is then applied to that overlapping region augmented of {{< katex >}}\Delta{{< /katex >}} nucleotides on each side.
 By default, the value of {{< katex >}}\Delta{{< /katex >}} is set to 5.
 The user can change this value by setting the `--delta` option.
 Doing this extension of the overlapping region allows the exact alignment algorithm to be less sensitive to the approximation done by the [FASTA-derived algorithm]({{% relref "/docs/commands/alignments/obipairing/fasta-like" %}}) when determining the overlapping region.

-In the exact mode (option `--exact-mode`), the exact alignment algorithm is applied to the full pair of reads, which increases the computation time.
+In the exact mode (option `--exact-mode`), the exact alignment algorithm is applied to the full pair of reads, increasing calculation time.